egberts/egberts.github.io-src/content/articles/ssh-overview.md

 #
 # This is the ssh client system-wide configuration file.
 See
 # ssh_config(5) for more information.
 This file provides defaults for
-# users, and the values can be changed in per-user configuration files
+# users, and the values gets changed in per-user configuration files
 # or on the command line.

-# Configuration data is parsed as follows:
+# Configuration data parses as follows:
 #  1. command line options
 #  2. user-specific file
 #  3. system-wide file
-# Any configuration value is only changed the first time it is set.
+# Any configuration value gets changed at first declaration time.
 # Thus, host-specific definitions should be at the beginning of the
 # configuration file, and defaults at the end.